-You are welcome to link to the materials on our website and in general, use the website offerings at www.khanacademy.org, as long as there is not a charge specific to using the resource (for example, if a tutor charges $20 per hour per student without Khan Academy but $30 per hour with Khan Academy, that breaks the noncommercial clause).
+You are welcome to link the materials on our website and, in general, to use the website offerings at www.khanacademy.org, as long as there is not a charge specific to using the resource (for example, if a tutor charges $20 per hour per student without Khan Academy but $30 per hour with Khan Academy, that violates the non-commercial clause).

-To use or embed Khan Academy materials (videos or exercises) in a distinct offering apart from www.khanacademy.org, please refer to our:
+To use or embed Khan Academy materials (videos or exercises) in a distinct offering apart from www.khanacademy.org, please refer to the following resources:

 - Creative Commons (CC by NC SA) license (for video and exercise use)

 - Trademark and Brand Usage Policy

 - If embedding, use our embeddable player.
 Linking or embedding videos is allowed as long as it is done in adherence to our license and Terms of Service, in particular, the attribution and non-commercial clauses.

 - Refer to our Trademark and Brand Usage Policy regarding the use of the term "Khan Academy" or our logo.